Musaeeb-Zahir/Mini-Projects/README.md

 # Mini-Projects
-Some mini project using html,css and js
+Some mini project using html,css and js (master branch)